But first, check in with the Doctor’s granddaughter in post-Dalek Invasion London …

 Big Finish Productions’ Doctor Who: The Early Adventures is back with old stories with new developments, and old friends with new faces (or voices?) in two full-cast audio dramas due for release in August 2021.

-These new adventures include new casting for a classic character, but it means more Dodo in Doctor Who at last for those fans wanting to see (or hear) more from the character who abruptly disappeared from airwaves in the middle of “The War Machines.”
+These new adventures, announced in February 2021, include new casting for a classic character, but it means more Dodo in Doctor Who at last for those fans wanting to see (or hear) more from the character who abruptly disappeared from airwaves in the middle of “The War Machines.”

 In “After the Daleks,” discover what happens in the aftermath of TV’s “Dalek Invasion of Earth,” first broadcast in 1964.
 Carole Ann Ford reprises her original role as classic companion Susan Foreman, the Doctor’s granddaughter, and Lucy Briers (Pride and Prejudice, Emma) steps into her mother Ann Davies’ shoes as Jenny Chaplin, one of the London residents caught up in the chaos.